 Title of the play “Importance of Being Earnest” itself is a social satire.
 The word earnest is loveable.
 Both the girls of this play are in love with the person having name “Earnest” instead of his moralistic qualities.
 In Miss Gwendolen Fairfax eyes, this word has music of its own.
 It is not the person who is charming but the name itself.
-It is the case with Miss Cecily Cardew; she writes letters to Earnest and sees himself in her dreams.
-Oscar Wild through this wants to prove that the typical girls have created their ideals.
-They live in imaginary worlds.
+It is the case with Miss Cecily Cardew; she writes letters to Earnest and imagine him in her dreams without knowing him.
+Oscar Wild through this character wants to prove that the typical girls of Victorian society have created their ideals and they live with them in imaginary worlds.
 Moreover, they focus on self-improvement.

 Tea ceremony scene in Act-II is fully satirical.
-They start a foolish war while serving tea.
+Gwendoline and Miss Cecily start a foolish war while serving tea.
 Servants become just spectators of it.
 Both these ladies are representative of young girls of Wilde’s era.
 The audience can watch and laugh at their unwise behaviors.
-It also moralizes the audience and compels it to think twice on their attitude in case it belongs to the upper class.
-Thus, it also proves that “Importance of Being Earnest” is a social satire.
+It also moralizes the audience and compels them to think twice on their attitude in case the audience belongs to the upper class.
+Thus, these incidents also prove that “Importance of Being Earnest” is a social satire.

 Religious Satire as Part of Social Satire in “Importance of Being Earnest”:

 Canon Chasuble maybe is the minor character of this play but his role is important.
-He belongs to the religious class and is supposed to be a serious person but he surprises us through her dialogues.
-Indeed, his dialogues directly come from the mouth of Oscar Wilde.
-Through this character, the writer has proved that only laypersons are not corrupt, the religious class also takes part in corruption.
-Both moral and physical corruption has been shown.
+He belongs to the religious class and is supposed to be a serious person but he surprises us through his dialogues.
+Indeed, his dialogues directly come from the mouth of Oscar Wilde and he has deliberately written them to prove that not only the elite class is corrupt but also the religious class.
+Religious people like Dr. Chasuble also take part in corrupting the society.
+Both moral and physical corruptions have been shown in the play.
 Remarks of Canon Chasuble about Miss Prism are full of sexuality.
 He always praises her physical body.
 Somewhere he talks about her lips and somewhere about her hairs.
 For instance, in a dialogue, he says:

 “Were I fortunate enough to be Miss Prism’s pupil, I would hang upon her lips.”